junaidulhassan/Langchain_book_pdf/README.md

 * Audience Engagement: Who Can Benefit from this Book?

-* A Resource for All: Catering to Beginners and Seasoned Developers Alike
+* A Resource for All: Catering to Beginners and Seasoned Developers Like

 * Code-Enriched Learning: Making Complex Concepts Accessible